jao321/YClon/README.md

     Shannon eveness: 0.00040002478360860543
     ---------------------------------------------

-You can also use an accessory R script that is also available in this repository To do so, you can use the following code:
+You can also use an accessory R script that is also available in this repository.
+But you will have to have [R](https://cran.r-project.org) installed in your computer.
+To do so, you can use the following code:

                 Rscript rarefaction_coverage.R YClon_input_test_airr_only_essential_info_YClon_clonotyped.tsv